Replacement Courthouse Project

 92721

 Yes!
-Rather than being located in downtown Oregon City with extremely limited parking options, the new courthouse will have great access to public transit and ample parking.
+Rather than being located in downtown Oregon City with extremely limited parking options, the new courthouse will have access to public transit and free parking.
 The county will comply with all Oregon City parking requirements for the campus.

 92721